 19.5 Summary of the scientific data and information collected and reported pursuant to Rec.
-16-14 and any relevant associated findings, [Rec.
-16-14], paragraph 12(c) and (d)
+16-14 and any relevant associated findings, (Rec.
+16-14), paragraph 12(c) and (d)

-Background: [Rec.
-16-14], paragraph 12(c).
+Background: (Rec.
+16-14), paragraph 12(c).
 Provide with a summary of the scientific data and information collected and reported pursuant to Rec.
 16-14 and any relevant associated findings.

 Summarizing observer data information reported by CPCs using the ST-09 form is a complex task given the changes in format that this form had undergone.
-A summary of the information reported for 2017 can be found in the Secretariat's document SCI-08, Section 1.4 and Tables 8 to 11.
+A summary of the information reported for 2017 can be found in the Secretariat Report on Statistics and Coordination of Research in 2018, Section 1.4 and Tables 8 to 11.

-Background: [Rec.
-16-14], paragraph 12(d).
+Background: (Rec.
+16-14), paragraph 12(d).
 Recommend on how to improve the effectiveness of scientific observer programmes, including possible revisions to Rec.
 16-14 and/or with respect to implementation of these minimum standards and protocols by CPCs